Spring pancake: Family tradition and Spring Pancake

 Spring pancakes are usually being served in spring, to celebrate Lichun.
-The side dishes are diverse, such as Shredded potatoes, cucumber, scallions, and stir-fried vegetables, etc. Just like how it is shown in the picture to the right.
-Many people is needed to prepare for a whole table of various side dishes, therefore, families like to gathering together at this time, make the dishes and enjoy the spring pancake as a party. (chūnbǐng) They sit down and chat when they are enjoying the spring pancake.
-In this case, Spring pancakes also serves as a social function which bring families together.
+The side dishes are diverse, such as shredded potatoes, cucumber, scallions, and stir-fried vegetables, etc., just like how it is shown in the picture to the right.
+Many people are needed to prepare for a whole table of various side dishes.
+Therefore, families like to gather together at this time, make the dishes and enjoy the spring pancake as a party. (chūnbǐng) They sit down and chat when they are enjoying the spring pancake.
+In this case, spring pancakes also serve as a social function which bring families together.

 Spring Pancake Around the World

 There are many variations of spring pancakes in the diverse regions of China and across the world.
 Cong you bing, Lao bing, and Paratha are three examples: